stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 To be successful, OKRs need to start with the CEO and leadership team.

-Ironically, that's not the actual starting point to be successful on OKRs.
-Before investing time into OKRs, the leadership team first need to be aligned on the strategy tree.
+Ironically, OKRs are not the starting point.
+Before adopting OKRs, the leadership team first need to be aligned on the strategy tree.

 ## implementing OKRs - start with the strategy tree

-\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), and a key reason for that is how #stratapp brings strategy, OKRs and execution into one digital workspace:
+\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), and a key reason for that is how #stratapp brings _strategy_ + _OKRs_ + _execution_ into one digital workspace:

 ![](/uploads/strategy-okrs-execution.jpg)

-In #stratapp, you hang the OKRs off the interactive strategy tree.
+Best practice is to align your OKRs to the strategy tree.  #stratapp allows you the flexibility to hang OKRs off any level in the strategy tree.

-Not all execution needs to be done through OKRs, so #stratapp has been designed with this real world perspective in mind.
+Not all execution needs to be done through OKRs, so #stratapp has been designed with this real-world perspective in mind.
 That is, the 6 elements of collaboration power both the strategy tree and OKRs.
 So you can execute strategy in a way that best suits your business and each scenario.

 ### step #1